A GUIDE TO SOLAR POWER FOR HOME USE

 Let's begin with some definitions and basics.
 The energy carried by electromagnetic radiation transmitted from the Sun is casually referred to as solar energy.
 It can be used to produce heat, electricity and a chemical reaction.
 Sun's radiation is emitted obviously in all directions, and only it's very small portion is intercepted by the Earth.
-Numerically, this amount is characterized by solar constant- the average amount of Sun irradiance that reaches the earth's upper atmosphere on a surface perpendicular to the sun's rays.
+Numerically, this amount is characterized by so-called solar constant- the average amount of Sun irradiance that reaches the earth's upper atmosphere on a surface perpendicular to the sunrays.
 The value of this constant is approximately 1366 watts per square meter or 433 Btu/hr per square foot.
 Electricity produced from sunlight is casually called solar power.
 Note that technically speaking, power is energy per unit time, although both terms are often used interchangeably.

 HOW IS SOLAR ELECTRICITY GENERATED

 The radiant energy can be converted directly to electricity in photovoltaic (PV) cells.
-A PV cell is normally made of specially treated semiconductor with p-n junctions.
+These cells are normally made of specially treated semiconductor with p-n junctions.
 Here is how it works.
 When a photon of light strikes the top of the semiconductor's wafer, it can penetrate through the p-n junction and free an electron.
 Free electrons can cross the junction into the n-type region and then held there, being unable to return back into the p-region.
 This creates a voltage of about 0.50-0.65 volts under open circuit (no-load) condition.
 When connected to a load, a typical commercial PV cell can produce from 0.5 to 5.0 watt depending on it size.

 For a higher output, multiple cells can be connected in series and parallel and mounted together on a support structure to form panels (a.k.a. modules).